roughdrafts-xyz/Linki/dev_notes.md

 # TODO Transfer Stuff

+clone <uri>
+: Copy an existing repository.

+Starting the sprint with this, and focusing on http implementation first using webpy

+Test should make a repo, then have it serve and prepare for cloning, and then the new repo should have all the content of the original repo.
+Just checking that the expected folder structure is there should be fine.
+Also check for same file sizes.
+Unless assert has a way to check that files are the same.

 copy <uri>
 : Copy an edit from another repository.

-clone <uri>
-: Copy an existing repository.

 # Web interface